-FOMC Monetary Policy Release For immediate release
+FOMC Monetary Policy Release

 Information received since the Federal Open Market Committee met in June suggests that economic activity decelerated somewhat over the first half of this year.
 Growth in employment has been slow in recent months, and the unemployment rate remains elevated.
 Business fixed investment has continued to advance.
 Household spending has been rising at a somewhat slower pace than earlier in the year.
 Despite some further signs of improvement, the housing sector remains depressed.
 Inflation has declined since earlier this year, mainly reflecting lower prices of crude oil and gasoline, and longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
 The Committee expects economic growth to remain moderate over coming quarters and then to pick up very gradually.
 Consequently, the Committee anticipates that the unemployment rate will decline only slowly toward levels that it judges to be consistent with its dual mandate.
 Furthermore, strains in global financial markets continue to pose significant downside risks to the economic outlook.
 The Committee anticipates that inflation over the medium term will run at or below the rate that it judges most consistent with its dual mandate.

 To support a stronger economic recovery and to help ensure that inflation, over time, is at the rate most consistent with its dual mandate, the Committee expects to maintain a highly accommodative stance for monetary policy.
 In particular, the Committee decided today to keep the target range for the federal funds rate at 0 to 1/4 percent and currently anticipates that economic conditions--including low rates of resource utilization and a subdued outlook for inflation over the medium run--are likely to warrant exceptionally low levels for the federal funds rate at least through late 2014.